Communication Studies, BPhil Com

 Bachelor of Philosophy in Communication

-To earn the BPhilCom degree, students must complete a total of 42 units, including a writing requirement, distribution requirements, a major and electives.
+The bachelor of philosophy in communication (BPhilCom) is conferred by the School of Communication.
+To earn the BPhilCom degree, students must complete a total of 42 units*, including a writing requirement, a foundational disciplines requirement, a major, and electives.
 Minors are optional.

 Courses Units Earned